From Jan 07, 2020 to Jul 29 2020

 Previous Skills / Knowledge required:

-Candidates must have undertaken at least 75 hours of coaching to ensure they have a good level of understanding with regards to the expectations of their experience.
-They will need to have access to a client network as they will need to be supervising 3 or 4 coaches to achieve the number of supervision hours required for the assignments.
+Candidates must have undertaken at least 75 hours of coaching to ensure they have a good level of understanding and experience.
+They will need to have access to a client network as they will need to be supervising between 5 and 10 coaches to achieve the number of supervision hours required for the assignments.
 Bookings from Coaching Pool organisations will be given priority but these places must be approved by the appropriate Coaching Champion